Essssss/3rd-udacity-nanodegree-project/README.md

 Further explanation is in the comments in the `newsdb.py` file.

 ## The create view commands
+Connect to the database `psql -d news`, and Run these commands before running the `newsdb.py`.
 #### Views in the function `most_visited()`
 * `create view most_visited_article as select path, count(*) as num from log group by path